LeanKit-Labs/biggulp/README.md

 ```

 ### bg.processes( processHash )
 Use when you need several processes.
 Returns a promise that resolves after all processes start.
-Note: if you're using watch tasks, `biggulp` will restart all processes defined this way for you on file changes.

 ```js
 bg.processes(